Supermatrix

 In mathematics and theoretical physics, a supermatrix is a Z_{2}-graded analog of an ordinary matrix.
 Specifically, a supermatrix is a 2×2 block matrix with entries in a superalgebra (or superring).
 The most important examples are those with entries in a commutative superalgebra (such as a Grassmann algebra) or an ordinary field (thought of as a purely even commutative superalgebra).

-Supermatrices arise in the study of super linear algebra where they appear as the coordinate representations of a linear transformations between finite-dimensional super vector spaces or free supermodules.
+Supermatrices arise in the study of super linear algebra where they appear as the coordinate representations of linear transformations between finite-dimensional super vector spaces or free supermodules.
 They have important applications in the field of supersymmetry.

 Definitions and notation

 Let R be a fixed superalgebra (assumed to be unital and associative).
 Often one requires R be supercommutative as well (for essentially the same reasons as in the ungraded case).